tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/Zomato RFM & Revenue Analysis/README.md

 ## 7. Key Insights (Business Summary)

 ### 7.1 UX Funnel & Channel Performance

-- Funnel exits are modest up to menu selection; drop‑off becomes visible at cart and checkout.
-- Checkout friction seems more related to price and discount search than navigation.
-- Direct app, notifications, and Google are strong revenue sources with high conversion.
+  UX Funnel Analysis:

-- Social channels drive traffic and orders with slightly lower AOV, suitable for acquisition and campaign bursts.
+The SQL-based funnel analysis shows that Zomato’s UX funnel is structurally strong, with relatively low drop-offs through discovery and browsing stages.
+Attrition becomes more visible at the menu, cart, and checkout stages—points where users actively evaluate price, discounts, and alternatives.
+Overall conversion rates remain high across the funnel, indicating that navigation, layout, and usability are not core issues.
+Instead, checkout friction appears driven by price sensitivity and cross-platform comparison behaviour- Social channels drive traffic and orders with slightly lower AOV, suitable for acquisition and campaign bursts.

+  Device and Channel Analysis:
-- Mobile dominates usage and revenue, confirming a mobile‑first product and marketing strategy.
+As for Device analysis, Mobile is the dominant device across usage, orders, and revenue, delivering consistently high conversion rates and strong ARPU across all channels. confirming a mobile‑first product and marketing strategy.
 Desktop and tablet show weaker performance and can be deprioritized.
+From a channel standpoint, Direct App traffic and Google are the strongest revenue drivers, reflecting strong brand recall and habitual usage.
+Social channels generate large session volumes but lower AOV, making them more suitable for acquisition and campaign bursts.
+High conversion rates from app notifications highlight the effectiveness of Zomato’s retention-led marketing strategy.

 ### 7.2 City, Cuisine & Demand Patterns

-- Bangalore and Hyderabad deliver high GMV, supported by strong order volumes and healthy AOV.
-- Delhi and Chennai show higher AOV but more mature demand, suggesting focus on value extraction rather than pure growth.
-- Biryani and Mughlai cuisine consistently appear in top combinations across metros, confirming them as “hero categories”.
-- Demand peaks between 7 PM and 10 PM, with 8–9 PM as the strongest slots.
-Weekend evenings show clear uplift versus weekdays.
-- Morning hours remain underused, representing a potential growth window for breakfast‑oriented campaigns and tailored landing experiences.
+  **City-Wise Analysis:**

+City-wise aggregation reveals clear differences in market maturity.
+Bangalore and Hyderabad lead in GMV due to high order volumes combined with solid AOV, indicating strong food delivery adoption among working professionals.
+Chennai and Delhi show higher AOVs but relatively flatter growth, suggesting more mature, saturated demand where value extraction matters more than scale.
+Kolkata has relatively stable AOV, and one of the best overall revenue contributions **(18.35%)** and high order volumes.
+Delivery fees remain largely consistent across cities, implying that revenue variation is driven more by consumer behaviour than logistics.
+These patterns support differentiated city strategies—growth-focused initiatives in emerging metros like Hyderabad and premiumisation-led strategies in mature markets like Delhi and Kolkata.

+  **Cuisine & Food Behaviour Insights:**

+Cuisine-level ranking consistently places Biryani and Mughlai dishes at the top across all major metros.
+Popular pairings such as Butter Chicken + Mutton Rogan Josh **(549 orders)** and **Chicken Biryani + Masala Dosa (537 orders)** indicate strong multi-item and group ordering behaviour, directly contributing to higher AOV.
+These patterns explain the rapid scaling of biryani-focused cloud kitchens and delivery-first brands.
+From a strategic standpoint, biryani emerges as a hero category with strong demand elasticity, cross-city scalability, and high monetisation potential, justifying continued investment in combo pricing and bundled recommendations.

+  **Peak Ordering Hours & Temporal Demand**

+Temporal analysis shows that demand peaks sharply during the evening dinner window (7 PM–10 PM), with 8 PM recording the highest volume **(703 orders)**, followed closely by 9 PM **(659 orders)**.
+Weekends (Friday–Sunday) exhibit clear uplift during evening hours, while lunch demand peaks moderately between 1 PM–3 PM.
+Early-morning ordering remains minimal, with the 5 AM spike **(711 orders)** identified as a synthetic data artifact rather than real behaviour.
+These findings reinforce Zomato’s focus on late-night delivery, weekend campaigns, and time-based offers, while also validating recent experiments aimed at uplifting underperforming breakfast hours.

+### 7.3 Month - on - Month Revenue Performance

+Month-on-month analysis reveals distinct seasonal and strategic phases.
+After peaking in October 2024 (1,270+ orders; ₹187.6 platform revenue per order), performance declined into early 2025, with February marking the lowest point **(–17.1% MoM orders, –13.7% revenue)**.
+Despite lower volumes, platform revenue per order peaked at **₹196**, indicating a shift toward higher monetisation and profitability.
+A recovery began in March–April, with May–June 2025 reaching new highs in both orders and revenue, supported by summer demand, IPL-driven engagement, and user adaptation to revised pricing.
+Rolling 3-month metrics reflect Zomato’s strategic transition from discount-led growth to profitability and AOV-driven expansion.

-### 7.3 RFM & Gold Membership
+### 7.4 RFM & Gold Membership

-- Loyal Customers make up the largest share of users and account for the majority of revenue.
-They are the core cash‑flow segment.
-- Champions are fewer in number but have much higher total spend per user.
-They need premium, experience‑led retention rather than discount‑heavy tactics.
-- Potential Loyalists form a sizable upgrade pipeline with lower current contribution.
-They respond better to habit‑building nudges, streaks, and gamified milestones.
+RFM analysis highlights Loyal Customers as the core revenue driver, representing **65%** of users and contributing **~60.3%** of total revenue, with an average AOV of **₹664** and average total spend of **₹1,958**.
+Champions, though only **15.5%** of users, contribute **~30.6%** of total revenue, with significantly higher AOV **(₹762)** and average spend **₹4,185**, requiring premium, experience-led retention strategies.
-- Gold members show higher AOV in key segments, but adoption is limited.
-Most revenue still comes from non‑Gold loyal and champion users, leaving room for targeted membership conversion.
+Gold members exhibit lower cancellation rates (0.35 vs 0.47) and higher AOV within top segments, indicating stronger loyalty and reduced price sensitivity.
+However, Gold adoption remains limited, with 80% of revenue still coming from non-Gold users, highlighting a strong opportunity for targeted membership conversion among high-spend cohorts.

-### 7.4 Cancellations, Refunds & Food Rescue
+### 7.5 Cancellations, Refunds & Food Rescue

-- Cancellation and refund data reveals a meaningful reduction in cancellation rate after introduction of a Food Rescue‑type feature.
-- Food Rescue converts what would be full‑refund cancellations into discounted orders with net‑zero or low margin, but reduces refund loss and improves perceived reliability.
-- This feature supports operational efficiency and aligns with sustainability and brand positioning around reduced food waste.
+Post–Food Rescue implementation, the cancellation rate dropped sharply from **0.49 to 0.17**, indicating a significant improvement in order reliability.
+Although Food Rescue orders are treated as net-zero profit transactions—where Zomato retains only delivery fees, the feature converts full-refund cancellations into fulfilled discounted orders.
+This reduced refund loss from approximately **₹20,994 to ₹15,156**, delivering incremental operational and financial benefits.
+Beyond revenue protection, Food Rescue strengthens customer trust, reduces food wastage, and aligns with Zomato’s ESG and sustainability positioning, contributing to long-term brand equity.

 ---